wkolowski/Type-Theory-Wishlist/README.md

 Another thing that we may find in this namespace is the type's elimination principle.
 The elimination principle of type `I` is called `I.elim`.
 For example, the induction principle for `List` is called `List.elim`.

 ```
-> :t List.Base
+> :def List.Extras.Base
-data List.Base A (A X : Type) : Type
+data List.Extras.Base A (A X : Type) : Type
 | NilX
 | ConsX of (hd : A, tl : X)
 ```

 The namespace contains even more than what was listed above, including the base functor of the type, it's parametricity translation (for `List`, that would be `Forall` and `Forall`), a characterization of the type's equality (if it's trivial enough to automatically generate), a decision procedure for equality, and so on.
+All of these extras may be found in the subnamespace `List.Extras`.

 Not papers:
 - [How inductive type namespacing works in Lean](https://leanprover.github.io/theorem_proving_in_lean/inductive_types.html#enumerated-types)